The Taaleri Wind Power Fund II is Taaleri’s second Fund investing in wind power in Finland.

 Summary

-The fund’s sustainable investment objective, described in section: ”Sustainable investment objective of the financial product”, is monitored by collecting and reporting data on sustainability indicators related to measuring the investment’s contribution to the sustainability target of climate change mitigation.
-The fund investments’ performance related to these, and other sustainability-related indicators (e.g., principal adverse impact indicators) is monitored regularly and throughout the fund’s lifecycle.
+The Fund's sustainable investment objective is monitored by collecting and reporting data on sustainability indicators.
+The fund investments' performance is monitored regularly and throughout the Fund's lifecycle.

-Investments’ lifecycle emission calculations are often based on partial forecasts, and use multipliers and estimates, which is why they always involve a small amount of uncertainty or inaccuracy.
-However, these estimates describe in enough detail the magnitude and scale of sustainability impacts, and thus sufficiently describe the attainment of the investment objective and do not hamper the attainment of these objectives.
+The indicators that measure the Fund's sustainable investment objective have been determined based on the Fund's strategy.
+These sustainability indicators have been defined by evaluating which quantitative or qualitative quantities best describe the sustainability objective or the impacted sustainability factors and which indicators best describe the characteristics of the investments in the Fund.
+Investments' lifecycle emission calculations and calculations related to principal adverse impacts may be based on partial forecasts and use multipliers and estimates so that they may involve a small amount of uncertainty or inaccuracy.
+However, these estimates describe in enough detail the magnitude and scale of measurements and thus sufficiently describe the attainment of the investment objective and do not hamper the attainment of these objectives.

-To ensure that the target companies fulfill the criteria for sustainable investments, they undergo thorough ESG, technical, financial, commercial, tax and legal due diligence assessments.
-In addition, investees are required to commit to reporting financial information and to develop and put in place appropriate processes for managing and documenting good governance practices.
+To ensure that the investments fulfil the criteria for sustainable investments, they have undergone thorough ESG-, technical-, financial-, tax, and legal -due diligence assessments.
+In addition, the manager is committed to reporting financial information and developing and implementing appropriate processes for managing and documenting good governance practices.
+To achieve the sustainable investment objective, used and monitored data are collected quarterly and reported annually.

 Read more